-- Brampton, as one of Canada's fastest-growing cities and a key hub for national and international goods movement, is facing a critical shortfall of adequate truck and trailer parking.
-This shortage has led to illegal parking on lands not designated for this use, disrupting the City's long-term planning objectives and impacting infrastructure and safety. - A review of City By-laws uncovered opportunities to increase the number of available locations for truck parking by leveraging underutilized industrial lands. - Currently, M2 and M3 Industrial zones permit the outdoor storage of oversized motor vehicles but only when it is accessory to a business operating from a building or structure on the same lot.
-This prevents establishments from permitting unrelated businesses from parking trucks in unused spaces, causing those businesses to seek alternative parking arrangements. - The proposed Zoning By-law Amendment seeks to expand the outdoor storage permissions in existing Industrial zones that permit outdoor storage by allowing unrelated businesses to use excess parking spaces for truck parking, subject to the owner's consent and the requirements set out for outside storage, and parking standards.
+- Brampton, as one of Canada's fastest-growing cities and a key hub for national and international goods movement, is experiencing a shortage of authorized locations for truck and trailer parking.
+This shortage has resulted in unauthorized parking on lands not zoned for this use, creating challenges for infrastructure, safety, and long-term planning objectives. - A review of City by-laws identified opportunities to increase the supply of legal truck parking by utilizing underused industrial lands. - Currently, M2 and M3 Industrial zones permit the outdoor storage of oversized motor vehicles only when accessory to a business operating from a building or structure on the same lot.
+This restriction prevents property owners from allowing unrelated businesses to use excess parking spaces, leading to demand for alternative parking arrangements in areas not zoned for such use.

-- Key goals of the proposed amendment include: - Increasing as-of-right permissions in Industrial zones to expand the supply of lands available for viable and compatible truck parking solutions. - Leveraging surplus parking spaces to support economic growth and efficient goods movement. - Prioritizing permanent solutions over temporary sites, reducing Variance / Amendment applications and the illegal development of parking lots in unsupportive areas, and minimizing conflicts with residential neighborhoods and agricultural lands. - On February 24, 2025, Council provided direction for staff to proceed to a Public Meeting with the recommended Zoning By-law Amendment, generally in accordance with Attachment 1. - The proposed Zoning By-law amendment seeks to amend the existing Zoning By-law 270-2004, as amended. - In addition to the proposed amendment to the current Zoning By-law, staff also propose to incorporate the proposed changes into the new Comprehensive Zoning By-law.
+- The proposed Zoning By-law Amendment seeks to expand outdoor storage permissions in existing industrial zones that already permit such uses.
+It would allow unrelated businesses to lease excess parking spaces for truck parking, subject to the property owner's consent and compliance with applicable outdoor storage and parking standards. - Key goals of the proposed amendment include: - Increasing as-of-right permissions in industrial zones to expand the supply of viable and compatible truck parking locations. - Leveraging surplus parking spaces to support economic growth and the efficient movement of goods. - Prioritizing permanent, planned solutions over temporary or ad hoc arrangements, reducing the number of variance/amendment applications, discouraging unauthorized parking lot development, and minimizing land use conflicts with residential and agricultural areas. - On February 26, 2025, Council directed staff to proceed to a Public Meeting with the proposed Zoning By-law Amendment and on May 12, 2025, the Planning and Development Committee held the required Public Meeting.
+No delegations were received, and no written submissions were submitted. - This report recommends the enactment of the proposed Zoning By-law Amendment, generally in accordance with Attachment 1, to modify the existing Zoning By-law 270-2004, as amended by expanding outdoor storage permissions in industrial zones - In addition to amending the current Zoning By-law, staff propose to incorporate these changes into the forthcoming Comprehensive Zoning Bylaw.